19 Different Types of Mastiff Dog Breeds

 by Monsterpiecekennel is licensed under CC BY-SA 4.0

 The American Mastiff is a large Guardian dog breed.
-They are very gentle with family and children but can be aloof with strangers.
+They are gentle with family and children but can be aloof with strangers.

 As their name suggests, they are American-bred and rare outside the United States.